mdn/curriculum/curriculum/2-core/4-best-practices-and-essential-tooling/7-2-accessible-styling.md

 - Text sizing and layout.

-  - Make sure your text is well laid out, consistent and legible
+  - Make sure your text is well laid out, consistent, and legible

-  - Consider providing large type interfaces for those with visual impairments
+  - Consider providing large-type interfaces for those with visual impairments

   - See also [4.1 Text and font styling](../2-styling/4-1-text-and-font-styling.md)